![]() |

 e) Chronic wasting disease (CWD)

-1) Any cervid dying from an unknown cause and that has exhibited a neurological disorder must have its brain removed for CWD evaluation.
-Any cervid exhibiting symptoms of CWD must be kept separate and apart from other members of the herd and will be quarantined until the animal is either destroyed or determined not to have CWD.
+1) Any CWD susceptible species dying or that has been euthanized due to an unknown cause and that has exhibited a neurological disorder is classified as a CWD-Suspect animal and must have its brain and medial retropharyngeal lymph nodes removed for CWD evaluation.
+Any CWD susceptible species exhibiting symptoms of CWD must be kept separate and apart from other members of the herd and will be quarantined until the animal is either destroyed or determined not to have CWD.
 Animals quarantined for CWD will be subject to periodic inspection by Department personnel.
+Herds containing CWD-Suspect animals shall be classified as CWD-Suspect herds and a herd plan will be developed.
+No cervid may move out of a CWD-Suspect herd other than direct to slaughter until confirmatory testing has been completed on all CWD-Suspect animals and the test results are reported as CWD not detected.

-2) If CWD is diagnosed in a herd, the herd will be quarantined and a herd plan developed.
-The quarantine will remain in effect until either the herd has been depopulated or there has been no evidence of CWD in the herd for five years from the date of the last case, and all animals that have died or have been slaughtered in the herd during that period were examined for CWD.
+2) If CWD is diagnosed in a herd, the herd shall be classified as CWD-Positive and will be quarantined and a CWD herd plan will be developed.
+The quarantine will remain in effect until either the herd has been depopulated or there has been no evidence of CWD in the herd for five years from the date of the last case, and all animals that have died, been euthanized or been slaughtered in the herd during that period were examined for CWD.

-3) If a herd received an animal from an affected herd within 36 months prior to the death of the affected animal, the trace-forward herd has two options:
+3) If a herd received an animal from an affected herd within 60 months prior to the death of the affected animal, the trace-forward herd shall be classified as CWD-Exposed and a CWD herd plan will be developed.
+A CWD-Exposed herd has two options:

 A) The animal from the affected herd shall be removed and examined for CWD.
-If the animal is positive, the herd shall be placed under quarantine for at least five years, and a herd plan shall be developed.
-If the animal is negative, a herd plan shall be developed which includes a five year surveillance of the herd, with the mandatory reporting of the death of all animals and CWD examination.
+If the animal is positive, the herd shall be classified as CWD-Positive and managed as in subsection (e)(2).
+If CWD is not detected in the animal, a herd plan shall be developed that includes a five year surveillance of the herd, with mandatory reporting of the death of all animals and examination of all mortalities for CWD.

 B) If the trace-forward animal is not removed, the herd will be quarantined and a herd plan developed.
-The herd will be under quarantine for five years, unless the herd was participating in the Certified Monitored Chronic Wasting Disease program.
-Any surveillance done after the arrival of the trace animal will be counted as time in quarantine.
+The herd will be under quarantine for five years, if the herd was participating in the Certified Monitored Chronic Wasting Disease program, and any surveillance done after the arrival of the trace animal will be counted as time in quarantine.

-4) If an animal dies of CWD within 36 months after changing herds, the herd of origin shall be considered as the trace-back herd.
-A herd plan will be developed, including a herd inventory with individual animal identification, verified by an accredited, state or federal veterinarian.
-The herd will be quarantined for five years from the last case traced back to the herd with mandatory death reporting and CWD testing of all animals.
+4) If an animal dies of CWD within 60 months after changing herds, the herd of origin shall be considered as the trace-back herd and shall be classified as CWD-Exposed.
+A herd plan will be developed.
+The herd will be quarantined for five years from the last case traced back to the herd with mandatory mortality reporting and CWD testing of all animals.

-5) For cervidae changing ownership or moving within the State, the owner must obtain a permit issued by the Department prior to movement and originate from a herd that is enrolled in the Certified Monitored Chronic Wasting Disease (CWD) Program or the Contained Monitored Chronic Wasting Disease Program.
+5) For CWD susceptible species changing ownership or moving within the State, the owner must obtain a permit issued by the Department prior to movement and the cervidae must originate from a herd that is enrolled in the Certified Monitored Chronic Wasting Disease (CWD) Program or the Contained Monitored Chronic Wasting Disease Program.
 The permit may be obtained no more than 72 hours in advance of the movement of the cervids by providing the following information:

 A) Name and complete mailing address of person selling the cervids;